kammitama5/kammitama5.github.io/_posts/2024-05-02-Thursday-May-2nd.md

 ## Okay, so the heading is intentional
 - Today was...a bit different.
 The night before, I had a pretty full day!
-One of my friends from years ago (who is basically my family) went all the way to Altadena to buy really good indian food during lunch and then set up an entire picnic on the Caltech campus!
+One of my friends from years ago (who is basically my family) went all the way to Altadena to buy really good Indian food during lunch and then set up an entire picnic on the Caltech campus!
 We chatted for the entirety of lunch, and it was just really wonderful.
 - This year she was able to work quite a few days, which was great to hear, and she may also be visiting me in NorCal!
 So that's super exciting!
 Unfortunately, I learned that one of her friends, who I met, passed away.
 We met at NASA